The Medical ID Guide

 Look great doing it

-Maybe you’re feeling like a funky statement piece, or you’re looking for a unique conversation starter, or you’re needing a gift to give your favorite PWD (we have some other ideas in that area, too…).
+Maybe you’re feeling like a funky statement piece, or you’re looking for a unique conversation starter, or you’re needing a gift to give your favorite person with diabetes (PWD) (we have some other ideas in that area, too…).
 If so, we’ve got you covered!

 Cons: Don’t be surprised if the style you’re looking for is out of stock due to high demand.
 We also hear that potential customers are concerned that such a jewelry-esque piece won’t stand out as easily to an EMT.